marancibia/marancibia.github.io/adb/shared/agentic-select-ai/query-select-ai-agent-views/query-select-ai-agent-views.md

 </copy>
 ```

-## Task 2: View the Schema of Select AI Agent Views
+## Task 2: View the Schema of Select AI Agent Framework Views

 You'll inspect columns and data types so you know what you can filter and display.